Injury Prevention Plans – 5 Key Components

 In order to follow the instructions in the plan, of course, the facility must have the safety signs readily available for the employees to use.
 The following are some other key safety items that are likely to be called for in these plans, so make sure your facility has them in stock and ready to use by the employees:

-- Industrial Label Printer – Industrial label printer (similar to this) will often be necessary to create labels for containers or other items that may be used for holding potentially dangerous chemicals.
+- Industrial Label Printer – An industrial label printer will often be necessary to create labels for containers or other items that may be used for holding potentially dangerous chemicals.
 Labels can also be used as temporary signs.

-- Safety Signs – As mentioned above, having safety signs (which you can find here) can be very helpful.
+- Safety Signs – As mentioned above, having safety signs can be very helpful.
 Make sure you have all the different types of signs listed in the injury prevention plan available.

 - Fans & Cooling Items – Some plans may include how to respond to very high temperatures in the work area.
 Using fans or other cooling items to help cool the area may be needed.